-Solina, D, Schmidt, W, Kaltofen, R, Krien, C, Lai, CH & Schreyer, A 2019, 'The magnetic structure of L10 ordered MnPt at room temperature determined using polarized neutron diffraction', Materials Research Express, vol. 6, no. 7.View/Download from: Publisher's site
+Solina, D, Schmidt, W, Kaltofen, R, Krien, C, Lai, CH & Schreyer, A 2019, 'The magnetic structure of L10 ordered MnPt at room temperature determined using polarized neutron diffraction', Materials Research Express, vol. 6, no. 7.View/Download from: UTS OPUS or Publisher's site

 © 2019 IOP Publishing Ltd. Neutron scattering studies have been carried out on single crystal films of orientated L10 ordered MnPt grown epitaxially on MgO (001) using DC magnetron sputtering.
 Polarized neutron diffraction studies at room temperature show that the moments in ordered MnPt are aligned perpendicular to the axis with a tilt of 45° to the axis and not parallel to as inferred from previous powder neutron diffraction measurements.

 Kreuzpaintner, W, Störmer, M, Lott, D, Solina, D & Schreyer, A 2008, 'Epitaxial growth of nickel on Si(100) by dc magnetron sputtering', Journal of Applied Physics, vol. 104, no. 11.View/Download from: Publisher's site